Salad with Oven-Roasted Beet-and-Pumpkin

 I like pumpkins and I like beets.
 Every season I am trying new recipes using these wonderful vegetables.

 This time I wanted to combine pumpkins and beets in one dish.
-I prepared absolutely stunning and delicious oven-roasted beet-and-pumpkin autumn (and winter) salad.
+I prepared absolutely stunning and delicious autumn or/and winter salad with oven-roasted beet and pumpkin.

 Vibrant jewel colors: gold, emerald, and purple; complex flavors: peppery, sweet, and sour; variety of textures: soft, crunchy, and creamy – all these treasures came together in one bite.